 #15 Loch Ard Gorge, Port Campbell National Park

 Visiting Loch Ard Gorge is one of the most common things to do on The Great Ocean Road.
 This means the crowds are thick and heavy.
 I decided to enjoy this one from the viewing platform, while I watched two fathers of Asian descent guarding twenty kids against going too deep in the water.
 They ran towards the men who threw them back in the waves to be washed up.
 It looked like a great time and had me reminiscing my childhood.
 The gorge also has some stalactites and other rock formations at the far end.
-The beach is just beautiful and if you are committed enough, arriving here at sunset would produce a stunning scene for a photo shoot.
-It’s probably one of the most picturesque places to visit along the Great Ocean Road.
+The beach is just beautiful and if you are committed enough, arriving here at sunset would produce a stunning scene for a photoshoot.
+It’s probably one of the most picturesque places to visit along the Great Ocean Road and also one of the most popular so expect a crowd.
+There are actually quite a few other great road trips in Australia, which will have fewer crowds like along the coast in South Australia, Sydney to Cairns, or even a massive Melbourne to Perth road trip.

 #16 Gibson’s Steps